biodash/biodash.github.io/content/codeclub/S02E03_rmarkdown/index.md

 To fully appreciate the magic of Markdown and where it came from, it's useful to just briefly visit the notion of a [Markup language](https://en.m.wikipedia.org/wiki/Markup_language).

-The original markup was a blue pencil on a handwritten manuscript.
-This markup included typographic instructions, such as to make a heading larger or text boldface, etc.
+The original markup was done by a subeditor using a blue pencil on a handwritten or typed manuscript.
+This markup included typographic instructions for printing, like making a heading larger or text boldface, etc.

 Computer Markup languages have the same kind of annotations, which are included in the plain text, but are visually different from the content.
 This marked-up text is then sent to an interpreter (e.g. a web browser, a PDF viewer, an app like Word) which renders the final document.